Dabur promoters foray into home healthcare segment with UK-based company

 In a separate development, the Burman family is also starting a new venture in education.
 The family has joined hands with Andrew Branagh, founder of the American healthcare-training firm Boston Reed College, to set up Berkeley HealthEDU, which will focus on developing and delivering high-end training for healthcare professionals including doctors and nurses.
 The first centre is going to be established in Delhi.
 The family has picked up 65 per cent in this joint venture as well, according to an earlier report by The Economic Times ET.

 (Edited by Joby Puthuparampil Johnson)

-Dabur India Ltd. is engaged in manufacturing consumer products.
-It offers health care, personal care, foods, home care, consumer health- ethical, professional range and guar gum products.
-The firm products include dabur chyawanprash, chyawan shakti, chyawan junior, glucose D, honey, hajmola candy, pudinhara, hingoli, laltail and janmaghunti.
-The company was founded in 1884 and is based in Ghaziabad, Uttar Pradesh with additional offices in Dubai, Egypt, Bangladesh, Nigeria, London, United States and Nepal.
+Dabur India Ltd. is a manufacturer and supplier of consumer products.
+It offers health care products (including supplements, digestives and over-the-counter health care products), personal care products (including hair care, oral care and skin care products), food products (including fruit juices and drinks), home care products, consumer health- ethical products, professional range (including fairness, facial and bleach products) and guar gum products.
+The company was founded in 1884 and is based in Ghaziabad, Uttar Pradesh with additional offices in Delhi and global offices in Dubai, Egypt, Bangladesh, Nigeria, London, United States and Nepal.

 - UK-based Aviva plans to hike stake in Indian insurance JV with Dabur group to 49%

 - Burman family become franchisee partner for Taco Bell in north India

 - Govt reveals names of eight including Dabur's Pradip Burman in blackmoney case